embrace-io/embrace-docs/docs/partners/grafana.md

 To forward your Metrics to Grafana Cloud, Embrace offers a "push" method called [Data Destinations](/data-destinations).
 In a set time interval, Embrace will forward such "standard metrics" as `crash total` and `sessions total` to Grafana.
 Additionally, Embrace users can create [Custom Metrics](/custom-metrics-api/custom-metrics-grafana) according to their own criteria, and also forward these via Data Destinations.

-See the [setup docs](/data-destinations/grafana-cloud-setup/) for more information on Data Destinations for Grafana
+See the [setup docs](/data-destinations/grafana-cloud-setup/) for more information on Data Destinations to Grafana Cloud.

 ### Metrics API